arob107/BrionesPickleBallDataBase/README.md

 Intensives has a many-to-one relationship with locations (one location, many intensives), and a many-to-many relationship with customers.
 All relationships are bidirectional.
 Locations and customers must reference an intensive when performing CRUD operations, with the exception of reading.
+See src/test/resources for intensive, location, and customer json scripts that can be used in ARC to populate tables.